klutz4/climbing/README.md

 For the data, I'm only looking at routes graded 5.4 - 5.15a that were not a Top rope ascent and boulders graded V0 - V16 completed by climbers from the USA.

 I have two ultimate goals:
-1. Find a model that predicts which grade a route/boulder should have.
+1. Find a model that predicts the grade of a route/boulder.
-2. Find a model that predicts how hard users will climb the next year.
+2. Find a model that predicts how hard users climbed in 2017.

 ### Data Cleaning